Jiakai-Zhang/MRCWebRenderer/README.md

 ## Usage

-1. Open the application in your web browser (default: http://localhost:9000)
+1. Open the application in your web browser (default: http://localhost:3000)
 2. Click "Choose File" to select a .mrc volume file
 3. Use the controls to:
    - Switch between volume and slice views
    - Navigate through slices using axis sliders
    - Adjust zoom level
    - Toggle pattern overlays
-   - Enable Z-projection
-   - Create and edit annotations
    - Use synchronized crosshair for precise navigation

 ## Technical Details